 Root Canal Therapy

-Having a root canal done on a tooth is the treatment of choice to save a tooth that otherwise would die and have to be removed.
+The purpose of root canal therapy is to save a tooth that would otherwise die and have to be removed.
 Many patients believe that removing a tooth with problems is the solution, but what is not realized is that extracting (pulling) a tooth will ultimately be more costly and cause significant problems for adjacent teeth.
+Root canal treatment is a preferred treatment option because it is highly successful and usually lasts a lifetime.

 Signs and symptoms for possible root canal therapy: